-I felt so full, and so choked with life.
-The Turkic-Farsi-Dari-Arab concoction of the office and the city spattered with some Canadian and Nordic sensibilities was so intoxicating and complicated.
-Life was filled with urgency, social activity, cultural exchanges and spiritual fulfilment.
-So much of Ankara is still stored in the drawers of my brains, folders and folders of memories bursting at the top- I just need to open it and it comes popping out.
 It was a city I felt my most authentic potential manifested itself.
-I have never lived in a country that I felt so strongly affiliated with even if I didnt understand all of its dilemmas aspirations and sorrows, but it was a place filled with juxtapositions that resonated- proud warm arrogant generous complex west east melancholic jovial – against this background was a flow of humanitarians and refugees from the west, the east, north and south bringing with them their own generosity, intelligence, cultural baggage and idealized world vision.
-When the Syrian crisis first broke out and intensified more and more of them poured to the office some as colleagues and I knew we were part of a very critical time in history.
+I have never lived in a country that I felt so strongly affiliated with even if I didnt understand all of its dilemmas, aspirations and sorrows, but it was a place filled with juxtapositions that resonated- proud warm arrogant generous complex west east melancholic jovial – and against this background was a flow of humanitarians and refugees from the west, the east, north and south bringing with them their own idiosyncracies, intelligence, cultural baggage and idealized world vision.
+When the Syrian crisis first broke out and intensified more and more of them poured to the office, some as colleagues, and I knew we were part of a very critical time in history.
 After Ankara I could never feel the same way about the world anymore.